 Within the database, the DSAID Support Page provides timely information and resources for users, including:

 - Helpful Links (e.g., online training and webinars)

 Explore the Support Page by clicking the button located in the upper right of DSAID.

 Individuals seeking access to DSAID must complete both the DSAID Basic and SARC online trainings.
-These web-based courses are available 24x7, world-wide on Joint Knowledge Online (JKO).
+These web-based courses are available 24/7, worldwide on Joint Knowledge Online (JKO).
 A DoD Common Access Card (CAC) is required to take the training.
-View instructions on how to access and complete this course.
+View instructions on how to access and complete these courses here.